JamieGoodson/gatefold/README.md

-## Browser App
+## Web App

-The browser app uses a pub/sub model to listen for messages from the Raspberry Pi.
+The web app uses a pub/sub model to listen for messages from the Raspberry Pi.
 It can be served either from the Raspberry Pi itself or anywhere.

 TODO: Make a service to serve the app

 ### Prerequisites

+- From repo root: `cd webapp/`
 - Copy `.env.example` to `.env` and fill in the values.
 The MQTT values should match those in the Raspotify script.
 - Run `npm install`